What is Prostatitis?

 Prostatitis is an inflammation or infection of the prostate gland.

-This can occur at any age but is the most common problem for men under the age of 50; so common that almost one-half of adult men will be treated for it in their lifetime.
 Prostatitis can occur in several different forms: bacterial, non-bacterial, and chronic pelvic pain disorder.
-Prostatitis is usually not a life-threatening condition (unless a severe infection goes untreated), but it can be a very troublesome disorder.
+It is usually not a life-threatening condition (unless a severe infection goes untreated).

-Studies have suggested that for men with long-term prostatitis, there could be a relationship with prostate cancer.
+Studies have suggested there could be a relationship between long-term prostatitis and prostate cancer.
 Although a definite link has not been shown, men with long-term prostatitis should have regular prostate checks.
-Prostate cancer is the most common cancer diagnosed in North American men (other than skin cancer).
-One out of every six or seven men will develop this disease.

-There are many symptoms of prostatitis.
-It is possible to have only some of the symptoms or many, so be sure to see a doctor if you have a combination of any of the following:
+It is possible to have only some or many of the symptoms of prostatitis.
+Be sure to see a doctor if you have a combination of any of the following:

-- urgency, the feeling of urgently needing to urinate
+- the feeling of urgently needing to urinate

 - frequent urination